Posts

 Image

-Cross-sections were frequently mentioned in the Superheavy: Making and Breaking the Periodic Table by Kit Chapman , but the explanation of what they represent is brief.
-I found it helpful to put together this summary explaining what cross-sections mean in the context of creating new elements.
+If you’re reading Superheavy: Making and Breaking the Periodic Table by Kit Chapman , it really helps to understand the concept of 'cross-sections.'
+However, the book's explanation is pretty brief.
+To help clear things up, I put together this summary of what cross-sections actually mean in the context of creating new elements.
 Cross Sections In nuclear physics, a cross-section is a measure of the probability that a specific nuclear reaction (like fusion) will occur.
 When scientists say the cross-sections get smaller as the atomic number (Z) increases, they mean that it becomes exponentially harder and less likely for two nuclei to successfully fuse and survive as a new, super-heavy element.
 Think of the cross-section as the “size of the target” you are trying to hit.
 As you try to create heavier elements, that target shrinks from the size of a barn door to the size of a needle’s eye.
-Infographic: The Challenge of Element Synthesis Why the Cross-Section Decreases The production of a super-heavy element is a thre...
+Infographic: The Challenge of Element Synthesis Why the Cross-Section Decreases The pr...

 A New Frontier in Mathematics: AI Solves Erdős Problem #728